 What is Yin in a nutshell?

 Well, that’s a long conversation, but Paul Grilley, Sarah Powers and others are credited to creating the style.
 It is however similar to the original intentions of Hatha Yoga, poses to meditate in.
-They added the CHines Medicine element as it’s more comprehensive than what is left of the chakra system and created an accessible style for people that feels right in the body.
+They added the Chinese medicine element as it’s more comprehensive than what is left of the chakra system and created an accessible style for people that feels right in the body.

 A key thing to remember is that Yin isn’t’ about more flexibility; it’s about hydrating fascia and connective tissue.
 This may result in more range, but it’s a yin approach that addresses physiology in the body not just gross Range of Movement (ROM).

 Why is Yin becoming so popular these days?

 Accessible, easy to do, effective feelings straight away and a doorway to meditation.
 It also honours skeletal compression and other common-sense things that maybe some of the modern yoga styles miss.

 Yes, but in the right way.
 Over-passive stretching isn’t healthy for the body, but hydration of facial tissue and relaxation is very healthy for everyone.
 So it depends on how someone approaches it.

 I am not really flexible, can I still do Yin?

 Of course, it’s about hydration, not flexibility, but it will help your ROM.

 Ha!
 No, I won’t choose.
 They are all Hatha yoga as far as I’m concerned, and I do what my body needs each day, a week etc.